filp/whoops/README.md

 ```

 And that's about it.
 By default, you'll get the pretty error pages if something goes awry in your development
-environment, but you also have full access to the `Damnit` library, obviously.
+environment, but you also have full access to the **damnit** library, obviously.
 For example, adding a new handler
 into your app is as simple as extending `damnit`:

 ```php